hnttx/helium-tax-tools/README.md

 where animal-name-spaces is the name of your hotspot.

+This will refresh all hotspots, retrieve all of your rewards and save them in data/animal-name-spaces.csv, then output your consolidated tax lots by day in output/animal-name-spaces_tax_lots.csv

 python3 tax_tools.py -x hnt_rewards -n animal-name-spaces

 this will refresh the cached rewards data that is used in tax_lots

-This will refresh all hotspots, retrieve all of your rewards and save them in data/animal-name-spaces.csv, then output your consolidated tax lots by day in output/animal-name-spaces_tax_lots.csv
+python3 tax_tools.py -x schedule_d -n animal-name-spaces -f binances-trades.csv

+This will read a binance exported csv file and combine the trades from there with your tax lots to produce a basic schedule D output in output subdirectory.

+# Expected Binance CSV format

+Date(UTC),Market,Type,Price,Amount,Total,Fee,Fee Coin
+* It currently does't care about the fees at all.

 # Known issues
 The cost data is only 4/18/2020 - 10/24/2020 currently, can update that in data/hnt-prices.csv

 If your hotspot predates that, you will need to make adjustments certainly.
 Especially if you carried basis from 2019.

-To Do: support sell transactions (from exchanges) to create schedule D, probalby using FIFO.
+To Do: support other exchange formats, improve schedule D functionality

 # Disclaimer
 Use at your own risk.
 I am not an accountant and take no responsibility for these tools or your taxes.